National implementation of human rights: Global survey of State implementation systems and processes

 Leading experts Marc Limon, Executive Director of the Universal Rights Group and Professor Rachel Murray, Director of the Human Rights Implementation Centre (HRIC) at the University of Bristol.

-We are also grateful to Freshfields Bruckhaus Deringer for providing pro bono research support for this project.
+We are also grateful to Freshfields Bruckhaus Deringer LLP for providing pro bono research support for this project.